einargs/haskell-webgl/NOTES.md

 Eventually I want to create a generated file that depends on the ffi and the wasm file, and which handles calling instantiateStreaming itself.

+## Checkout Compilation.createModuleAssets
+It references a `module.buildInfo.assets` property.
+Could I use that to include the wasm asset more neatly?

+Is this failing to happen automatically because I have no loader for the wasm when I indicate the dependency in the ffi loader?

 # Useful Webpack Interfaces